denten-books/plain-text/sample.md

 ephemeral nature.
 Ideas deposited in ossified matter, in fixed shapes, do not travel well.
-And there are plenty of "actors" that would like for culture to return to the time of singular thought, etched in monolithic tablets, whether made of silicone or of stone.
+And there are plenty of "actors" that would like for culture to return to the time of singular thought, etched in monolithic tablets, whether made of silicone or made of stone.

 But, the loose coupling of content to its underlying strata of form and matter also comes at a cost.
 As surface phenomena, text hides the flows of power and